wawjohn/wawjohn/README.md

 # Words and Wires
-Words and WIres a small company, incorporated as an SPRL under Belgian law, totally independent of any capitalization or outside influence.
+Words and WIres is a small company, incorporated as an SPRL under Belgian law, totally independent of any capitalization or outside influence.
 All work is carried out by the owners and founders, or in collaboration with other independent external consultants.

 ## John Seifarth
 - Masters of Science in Computer Information Systems from Boston University